jofas/display_json/README.md

 done by implementing the `Serialize` and `Deserialize` traits from the [serde](https://serde.rs) crate.
-`display_json` is a crate that allows you to easily integrate `serde`'s functionality with these traits from `std` with procedural macros.
+`display_json` is a crate that allows you to easily integrate `serde`'s functionality with these traits from `std` using custom derive procedural macros.
 These macros (de)serialize your types to and from [json strings](https://www.rfc-editor.org/rfc/rfc8259) by wrapping [serde_json's](https://docs.serde.rs/serde_json/) serialization and